DuncanRuns/Hermes/README.md

 > intention).
 Then on server shutdown (world exit), an unciphered copy is made.
 A warning.txt file is also placed in the
 > restricted folder to make it extra obvious.

-- `initialize` - Runs when the play log is initialized (creating or joining a world), contains game version, Hermes version, generator options, entered seed (if creating), the world time (total ticks ran in world, should be 0 for new world), and if atum is installed, a field noting if atum is running.
+- `initialize` - Runs when the play log is initialized (creating or joining a world).
+Contains game version, Hermes version, generator options, entered seed (if creating), the world time (total ticks ran in world, should be 0 for new world), and atum's running state (only present when atum is installed).
+    - The format of the generator options is not consistent between versions of the game, and will be similar to the format found in a world's level.dat.
+Many versions contain the seed in its generator options, which is specifically excluded from this log.
+    - The entered seed field will always be a JSON string, however, as a result of ensuring mod compatibility and minimal implementation, versions 1.16.2-1.19.3 will have the resulting seed rather than the original text entered in the box.
+It is guaranteed that if the seed box is left empty, the resulting entered seed field will also be empty.
 - `stat` - Every stat update, the player it's for, the new value, and the difference from the last one.
 Excludes stats that naturally update every tick or extremely spammy ones (e.g. walking/sprinting/flying)
 - `screen` - Every screen change, the class (will look like class_xxxxx bc of intermediary), the title (